apernaah/site/_posts/transphobes.md

 ---
 date: '2026-01-20'
-title: Transphobes, they walk among us
+title: Transphobes in disguise
 preview: >-
   Consider this as a vent
 image: >-
   https://picsum.photos/1920/1080?random
 ---